Bears' Jaylon Johnson: Could return Sunday

 • 1 min read

-Johnson (groin) is listed as questionable ahead of Sunday's matchup against the Vikings.
+Johnson (groin) is listed as questionable ahead of Sunday's matchup against the Steelers.

-The All-Pro corner from Utah has missed the Bears' last seven games due to a groin injury, but he returned to practice and logged a limited session Friday.
-Johnson still remains on the injured reserve list and must be activated to Chicago's active roster in order to play Sunday.
-If active, he's expected to operate as one of the team's top boundary cornerbacks.
+Johnson practiced in full both Thursday and Friday but must still be activated to the Bears' active roster in order to suit up in Week 12.
+He's an integral part of Chicago's defense, appearing in 17 games and recording 53 total tackles, eight passes defensed, including two interceptions, and one forced fumble in 2024.
+If Johnson returns Sunday, he'll likely operate as the Bears' top boundary corner.